tkp-archive/pyEX/README.md

 ### Full API

-Please see the [readthedocs](https://pyEX.readthedocs.io) for a full API spec
+Please see the [readthedocs](https://pyEX.readthedocs.io) for a full API spec.
+Implemented methods are provided in [CATALOG.md](CATALOG.md).

 ![](https://raw.githubusercontent.com/iexcloud/pyEX/main/docs/img/rtd.png)

-Implemented methods are provided in [CATALOG.md](CATALOG.md).

 All methods share a common naming convention.
 If the API method is called [technicals](https://iexcloud.io/docs/api/#technical-indicators), there will be `technicals` and `technicalsDF` methods on the client.
 Additionally, most methods are provided in a scope, e.g. [wti](https://iexcloud.io/docs/api/#oil-prices) is available as `client.wti` and `client.commodities.wti`, [analystDays](https://iexcloud.io/docs/api/#analyst-days) from Wall Street Horizon is available as `client.premium.analystDays`, etc.